technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

     ![A screenshot of a computer Description automatically generated](./media/image19.png)

-6. Wait till the deployment gets succeeded as in the below screenshot before proceeding with the next step.
+6. Wait until the deployment succeeds, as in the below screenshot before proceeding with the next step.

     ![A screenshot of a computer Description automatically generated](./media/image20.png)